dlgoodchild/handbook/typescript.md

 Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported.
 Any declaration (such as a variable, function, class, type alias, or interface) can be exported by adding the `export` keyword.

+> In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.

 Depending on the module target specified during compilation, the compiler will generate appropriate code for
 * Node.js (CommonJS)
 _Suited only to server-side applications_